craftcms/docs/docs/commerce/4.x/customers.md

 A customer with saved login information is considered a [credentialed](/4.x/users.md#active-and-inactive-users) user.
 Conversely, customers who check out as guests are set up as inactive users.

-### Guest Checkout

-If someone visits the store and checks out as a guest, a new inactive user is created and related to the order—and any future orders using the same email address will be consolidated under that user.

 ### User Checkout <badge text="Pro" type="edition" vertical="middle">Pro</badge>

 Logged in customers are bound to their cart the moment it is created.